vli034/BookLash/README.md

 # Technology Used
 - Firebase:
   - Storage
--Authentication
+  - Authentication
-  Notification
+  - Notification
-  Database
+  - Database
--Android aspects
+- Android aspects
-  Dialog box
+  - Dialog box
-  Camera
+  - Camera
--Additional:
+- Additional:
-  Google pay
+  - Google pay
-  Credit Card
+  - Credit Card
-  Paypal
+  - Paypal

 # Implemented Data Structures

 # Areas of this App that needs imporovement:
--Camera API is deprecated because camera2 is a fucking bitch -Setting home icon on left side
+- Camera API is deprecated because camera2 is a fucking bitch
+- Setting home icon on left side
--Date format should be String i.e ‘ Wednesday, June 12, 2019’
+- Date format should be String i.e ‘ Wednesday, June 12, 2019’
--Dialog box should be class instead of activity
+- Dialog box should be class instead of activity

 # Link to Design Doc
-Formal document that includes UX/UI design
+Formal document that includes UX/UI design.